Create a storage credential for connecting to AWS S3

 In your AWS account:

-• An S3 bucket in the same region as the workspaces you want to access the data from.
+• An S3 bucket.
+To avoid egress charges, this should be in the same region as the workspace you want to access the data from.

 The bucket name cannot include dot notation (for example, incorrect.bucket.name.notation).
 For more bucket naming guidance, see the AWS bucket naming rules.